 What causes halos after LASIK?

-Not so much a side effect in the most common sense of the word — an unintended and often seemingly unrelated consequence of a medication, drug, or surgery — halos are a healthy sign the eye has begun its recovery process, accumulating beneficial fluid in the cornea in the form of swelling.
+Not so much a side effect in the most common sense of the word — an unintended and often seemingly unrelated consequence of a medication, drug, or surgery — halos are a healthy sign that the eye has begun the recovery process, accumulating beneficial fluid in the cornea in the form of swelling.

-As a part of the eye’s natural recovery process, every patient who has Laser Eye Surgery can expect to encounter glare — regardless of age, prescription, technique, or individual profile.
-Other than halos, glare can manifest in the form of starbursts, which, rather than being a ring around lights, appear more like a dispersed glow.
+As a part of the eye’s natural recovery process, every patient who has Laser Eye Surgery can expect to encounter glare — regardless of age, prescription, technique, or individual prescription.
+Other than halos, glare can also manifest in the form of starbursts, which, rather than being a ring around lights, appear more like a dispersed glow.

 After around the three-month mark, swelling in the cornea will have settled along with any visual disturbances.
 Regarding halos, it’s not uncommon to have a little residual night glare after this time.
 But if it’s severely disrupting your vision, it’s a good idea to visit your clinic for further testing.
 There a surgeon can identify the source of the issue and see if there’s a problem that needs to be addressed.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 It is possible for night glare and halos to persist long-term after laser refractive surgery.
 This is most often related to a residual refractive error due to under or overcorrection – a small residual prescription or astigmatism can cause halos as well as blurred vision.